Getting help

 Then:

-• If you click on Grandchild3, you'll get up to 200 cards.
+• If you select Grandchild3, you'll get up to 200 cards.

-• If you click on Grandchild2, you'll get up to 5 cards.
+• If you select Grandchild2, you'll get up to 5 cards.

-• If you click on Grandchild1, you'll get up to 50 cards.
+• If you select Grandchild1, you'll get up to 50 cards.

-• If you click on Child, you'll get up to 30 cards from the Child deck and its subdecks.
+• If you select Child, you'll get up to 30 cards from the Child deck and its subdecks.
 No more than 5 cards will be taken from Grandchild2.

-• If you click on Parent, you'll get up to 100 cards, with a maximum of 30 coming from Child and its subdecks.
+• If you select Parent, you'll get up to 100 cards, with a maximum of 30 coming from Child and its subdecks.

-In the v3 scheduler in earlier Anki releases, intermediate limits were not respected, so when clicking on Parent, the limits of Child did not influence how many cards were taken from the grandchildren.
+In earlier Anki releases, the v3 scheduler did not respect intermediate limits, so when clicking on parent, the limits of child did not influence how many cards were taken from the grandchild decks.

 Sorting

-Additional deck options have been added to control the order new cards and reviews are presented in.
-New cards can be mixed from multiple decks, and reviews can optionally be ordered by interval or subdeck.
+Additional deck options have been added to control the order new cards and review cards are presented in.
+New cards can be mixed from multiple decks, and review cards can optionally be ordered by interval or subdeck.

-When burying is disabled, it is now possible to control whether siblings are shown together or not, by adjusting the display order.
+When burying is disabled, with the v3 scheduler it's possible to control whether siblings are shown together or not, by adjusting the display order.

 The options controlling the mixing of new cards and interday learning cards have been moved from the Preferences screen into the deck options.
 The options will be used from the deck you select to study.